UWC2-PYTHON/ProgrammingInPython/source/topics/01-setting_up/github_classroom.rst

-.. _gitHub_classroom:
+.. _github_classroom:

 #############################
-Working with gitHub Classroom
+Working with GitHub Classroom
 #############################

-The Python Certificate program uses `gitHub Classroom <https://classroom.github.com/>`_ to manage the submission and review of your coding assignments.
+The Python Certificate program uses `GitHub Classroom <https://classroom.github.com/>`_ to manage the submission and review of your coding assignments.

-Why gitHub Classroom?
+Why GitHub Classroom?
 =====================

 A software development project is all about continuous improvement: